C0D1UM/technical-standard/angular/coding-styles/README.md

 - #### HTML

-  When enter to HTML configuration page.
-You can set configuration following below.
+  When entering to HTML configuration page.
+You can set the configuration following below.

   - In _Tabs and Indents_ tab, set `indent` = `4`.
   - In _Other_ tab, set `Wrap attributes` = `Wrap always`.

 - #### TypeScript

-  In _Punctuation_ tab, you will see three line. set them like below.
+  In _Punctuation_ tab, you will see three lines.
+Set them like below.

   - `Use` semicolon to terminate statements `always`
   - Use `single` quotes `always`